jxlsteam/jxls/jxls-site/docs/miscellaneous/special-features.md

 ## National language support

 With `R{key}` in the Excel .xlsx template file, resource bundles can be accessed to realize multilingualism.
-This is the JXLS standard solution since 2.8.0.
+This is the Jxls standard solution since 2.8.0.
 It is particularly necessary when using PivotTables.
-Usually this class is called before the actual JXLS processing in order to create a modified temporary template file from the given template file.
+Usually this class is called before the actual Jxls processing in order to create a modified temporary template file from the given template file.
 With `R{key=defaultValue}`, a default value can be specified for the case that there is no value for the key.
 Otherwise key is the fallback value.